Rena Riffel: Mulholland Drive

 In 2001, Riffel appeared in the David Lynch film Mulholland Drive.
 When interviewed about the film and if she “got it”, Riffel replied, “See…I can’t remember.
 No, I guess it still doesn’t make sense to me.
 It’s been a while – I’d like to watch it again….one website put a lot of clarity on it with their theories.”

-Czechsploitation, erotica and horror
+Erotica and horror

-After Striptease, Riffel accepted minor roles on the television series Married... with Children in 1997, and Clueless as well as the HBO movie Breast Men before making a string of films with European director Lloyd Simandl.
-These movies, referred to by some as “Czechsploitation” films, include Dark Confessions, Bound Cargo, Caligula’s Spawn, and No Escape.
-These films, coupled with Riffel’s roles in Showgirls and Striptease opened the door for her to be cast in a handful of erotic/thriller films such as The Pornographer and Scandalous Behavior (with Shannon Tweed).
+After Striptease, Riffel accepted minor roles on the television series Married... with Children in 1997, and Clueless as well as the HBO movie Breast Men before making a string of films with European director Lloyd Simandl, including Dark Confessions, Bound Cargo, Caligula's Spawn, and No Escape.
+These films, coupled with Riffel's roles in Showgirls and Striptease led to her being cast in a handful of erotic/thriller films such as The Pornographer and Scandalous Behavior (with Shannon Tweed).

 In 1999, Riffel appeared in Citizens of Perpetual Indulgence, a gay-themed comedy/drama/art film.

 Riffel also appeared in several horror/thriller movies including Candyman 3: Day of the Dead, Unstable Minds, and Dark Reel starring Edward Furlong and Tony Todd.